snaik7/salesforce-account-sapi/README.md

 The MuleSoft Salesforce Connector facilitates essential operations such as create, read, upsert, and delete across Salesforce objects.
 It also handles authentication and error management.
 However, it does not expose all potential Salesforce APIs.
 Nevertheless, it sufficiently supports current requirements and allows for future adjustments.

-### Authentication for MuleSoft Ssalsforce Connector
+### Authentication for MuleSoft Salesforce Connector

 The Salesforce connector offers support for both Basic Authentication and OAuth2.
 - Basic Authentication